Ashmitha-2006/Network-Intrusion-Investigation-Wireshark/README.md

 ## 🚨 Key Findings

-* One internal system showed abnormal communication behavior
+* One internal system exhibited unusually high communication with multiple hosts, which is not typical behavior
-* Repeated DNS failures indicate possible probing activity
+* Repeated DNS failures were observed, suggesting possible domain probing or automated requests
-* Suspicious HTTP traffic suggests malicious interaction
+* Suspicious HTTP activity, including repeated requests, indicates potential malicious interaction
-* Evidence of file transfer and external communication
+* Evidence of file transfers to external systems raises concern for possible data exfiltration

 ---

 ## 🧠 Threat Assessment

-The observed behavior suggests:

-* Possible system compromise
+Based on the observed behavior, the system is likely compromised.
+The traffic patterns suggest:

-* Command & Control (C2) communication
+* Possible Command & Control (C2) communication with external servers
-* Potential data exfiltration
+* Suspicious outbound activity that may indicate data exfiltration
+* Automated or scripted behavior within the network

 ---

 ## 🛡️ Recommendation

-* Isolate the affected system immediately
+* Immediately isolate the affected system to prevent further communication
-* Conduct deeper forensic analysis
+* Perform a detailed forensic and malware analysis
-* Monitor outbound network traffic
+* Monitor outbound traffic for similar patterns across the network
-* Strengthen endpoint and network security
+* Strengthen endpoint security and apply stricter network controls

 ---

 ## 🛠️ Tools Used

-* Wireshark
+* Wireshark for packet-level traffic analysis
-* Network Traffic Analysis
-* Network Protocol Analysis (DNS, HTTP, TCP, SMB)
+* Network traffic inspection and protocol analysis (DNS, HTTP, TCP, SMB)

 ---

 ## 🚀 Skills Demonstrated

-* Network Analysis
+* Network Traffic Analysis and Packet Inspection
-* Threat Detection
+* Threat Detection and Behavioral Analysis
 * Protocol Analysis (DNS, HTTP, Kerberos, SMB)
-* Incident Investigation
+* Incident Investigation and Reporting

-## 🔍 Key Findings
-- Identified suspicious host communicating with multiple IPs
-- Detected abnormal DNS query patterns
-- Observed repeated HTTP requests and possible malicious downloads
-- Indications of potential data exfiltration behavior
+---

 ## 🚀 Why This Matters

-This project demonstrates real-world network investigation skills used in Security Operations Centers (SOC).
-It highlights the ability to analyze packet-level data, identify suspicious behavior, and draw meaningful conclusions about potential security incidents.
+This project reflects real-world investigation practices used in Security Operations Centers (SOC).
+It demonstrates the ability to analyze network traffic, identify abnormal behavior, and make informed decisions about potential security threats.

+---

 ## 📌 Conclusion

-The investigation revealed abnormal communication patterns and suspicious activity from a host within the network.
-These behaviors indicate a potential compromise and possible data exfiltration.
-Immediate isolation and further forensic analysis are recommended.
+The analysis identified a system exhibiting abnormal communication patterns and suspicious network activity.
+These indicators strongly suggest a potential compromise and possible data exfiltration.
+Immediate containment and further investigation are recommended to mitigate risk.
----